 "I hate it.
-It consumes his brain," said Indianapolis, Indiana, mom Sumer Ramsey, whose 14-year-old son spent the summer playing the game.
+It consumes his brain," said Indianapolis, Indiana, mom Sumer Ramsey, whose teen son spent a summer playing the game.
 "He talks about his character like it’s real.
 He spends his real money on packs of virtual crap.
 He gets livid when he dies, and I do a happy dance."
 Ramsey said she heard her son's alarm go off at 5:30 one morning, and she knew it was so he could start playing "Fortnite."

-Tracey Albert of Houlton, Maine, said her 7-year-old son is mad she won't let him play "Fortnite" 24 hours a day.
+Tracey Albert of Houlton, Maine, said her son is mad she won't let him play "Fortnite" 24 hours a day.
 Albert said he has pretended to go to sleep and then sneaked out of bed and stayed up until 2 or 3 a.m. secretly playing.
 "Some of his friends play too, so I know I’m not alone," she said.
 "One of his friend’s moms is a teacher.
 It makes me feel a little better."

 The only people tired of "Fortnite," it seems, are parents.
 But is "Fortnite" bad for kids?
 Does anything good come from the hours our kids are spending glued to their screens in an effort to score the coveted Victory Royale?

 "'Fortnite is what your child makes it," parenting and child development expert Dr. Deborah Gilboa told TODAY Parents.
 "There are amazing opportunities for collaboration, communication, problem-solving, perseverance, and other skills that make our kids into the humans we hope they can be."